Surrogate-free machine learning-based organ dose reconstruction for pediatric abdominal radiotherapy: Discussion

-In the validation performed upon artificial plans as well as in the one performed upon clinical plans, a main result that emerges is that dose-volume metrics for an organ are hard to predict when, due to the field setup, it is unclear whether the OAR is (partially) included in the field or not.
-For example, consider the $D\textsubscript{2cc}$ as opposed to the $D\textsubscript{mean}$ for the spleen for $P_{R1}$ and $P_{R1B}$ in Figure~\ref{fig:errorbarsdosemetrics}: a tiny part of the spleen being inside the field causes a large $D\textsubscript{2cc}$ (wrongly predicted to be small), and small $D\textsubscript{mean}$ (correctly predicted to be small).
+In the validation performed upon artificial plans as well as in the assessment concerning clinical plans, a main result that emerges is that dose-volume metrics for an organ are hard to predict when, due to the field setup, it is unclear whether the OAR is (partially) included in the field or not.
+For example, the $D\textsubscript{2cc}$ is very different when a tiny part of an OAR is inside the field compared to when the OAR is completely outside the field.
 As experimentally observed in prior work \cite{virgolin2018feasibility,virgolin2019machine}, 2D bony anatomy provides only coarse information on OAR shape and position even for ML algorithms (e.g., an MAE of 6.4 mm for the prediction of the liver position along the IS axis was reported \cite{virgolin2019machine}).
 Yet, because bony anatomy is the only structure that is reliably visible in historical radiographs, most of the anatomical features rely on it.
 Patients with similar anatomical features derived from bony anatomy may have different OAR shape and position, and thus different dose-volume metrics.
 Furthermore, impreciseness in feature values due to e.g., uncertainties in landmark detection and plan emulation, aggravate the situation.

 Compared to conventional dose reconstruction methods (that use surrogate anatomies and heuristics to decide what surrogate to use), we considered a relatively large number of features: 33.
 Phantom-based methods consider, e.g., only age and gender \cite{stovall2006dose,howell2019adaptations}, or gender together with height and weight percentiles \cite{geyer2014uf}.
 However, if a 2D radiograph is available, the added value of this information should be exploited.
 In our work, the majority of the features we considered, i.e., 23 out of 33 (minus eight due to automatic feature selection, see supplementary A), regarded patient anatomy as visible on a 2D radiograph, which we simulated with DRRs.
 Our DRRs were generated in a conformal fashion, e.g., the abdomen was always fully included in RL direction.
 The automatic landmark detection that was used to generate features expects this conformity to achieve precise detection \cite{wang2020spiej}.
 When dealing with actual historical radiographs, however, several challenges need to be taken into account.
 For example, our automatic landmark detection method requires further development to account for noise in the radiograph (e.g., the presence of hand-writing on the radiograph).
 Moreover, educated guesses of landmark locations may be needed in some cases, as some historical radiographs do not include the entire abdomen (see Fig.~\ref{fig:historicalplans}(c)).
 Nevertheless, as long as the features are somehow collected (e.g., manually), they can be used as input for the ML models to get respective dose-volume metric predictions.